AshishYesale7/Calander-Ai/src/app/updates-catalog.md

-# FutureSight: Feature & Update Catalog
+# Calendar.ai: Feature & Update Catalog

-This document provides a comprehensive overview of all new features, enhancements, and bug fixes implemented in the FutureSight application.
+This document provides a comprehensive overview of all new features, enhancements, and bug fixes implemented in the Calendar.ai application.

 ---